RedisBloom/RedisBloom/docs/Bloom_Commands.md

     a decimal value between 0 and 1.
 For example, for a desired false positive rate of 0.1% (1 in 1000), error_rate should be set to 0.001.
 * **capacity**: The number of entries intended to be added to the filter.
-    Performance begins to degrade after adding more items than this number.
+    If your filter allows scaling, performance will begin to degrade after adding more items than this number.
 The actual degradation depends on how far the limit has been exceeded.
-Performance degrades linearly as the number of entries grows exponentially.
+Performance degrades linearly with the number of `sub-filters`.

 Optional parameters: